SolomonFoskaay/AiHiPUniversity/user/blogs/Svelte-SvelteKit-303-Advanced-Build-And-Deploy-Ai-Chatbot-Website/index.md

 ### 🔖 3.
 Using ExpressJs to make API Request

-Using ExpressJs Post Reqest to make API calls and handle responses to create endpoint for our AI chatbot app frontend.
+Using ExpressJs Post Request to make API calls and handle responses to create an endpoint for our AI chatbot app frontend.

 To achieve this we need to create another file inside the `server` folder